 GOOG has 45% growth, FB has 25% growth, GOOG has 50 Billion revenue, FB has 4 Billion Both depends

-I'm not sure I accept the proposition that the "Value" of these two companies is solely predicated on the relationship that exists between "Share Count" and "Expected Revenues".
+I'm don't accept the premise that the "Value" of these two companies is solely predicated on the relationship that exists between their "Share Count" and "Expected Revenues".
 In fact, I can think of a number of other metrics that should be considered in arriving at a "Fair Market Price"...as I'm sure you can.
 But, let's say I accept the "Algorhythm" used by you to arrive at your price conclusion.
 The problem with your analysis....is the Data.
 2013 GOOG revenue is projected to be $52 Bill.
 FB Rev = $6.45 Bill.
 GOOG has 330 Mill Shrs outstanding.
 FB has 2.2 Bill.
 Therefore......Rev/Shares for GOOG = $157.
 FB Rev/Shr = $2.93.
 Applying your Algorythm....
 FB should be priced at 1.86% ($2.93 / $157) of GOOG $666 market value..... or $12.38.
 However, the projected 5 year growth rate you quoted for GOOG is not 45%.....its 13.45%.
 The projected growth rate for FB = 26.95%....double that of GOOG.
 So, applying your logic.....if $666 is a fair price for GOOG....given its growth rate....then $24.76 would be a Fair Market Price for FB.
 Current FB price....$24.32.
 That said.....do you think GOOG is overvalued or undervalued?
 Because if you believe...as analysts do...... that GOOG should be $800....or 20% higher than its current price....then using your logic.....and your "Relative Pricing Model"....a Target Price of $30 for FB....is also completely reasonable.
 Those are my thoughts.
 BTW: thank you for taking the time to submit your analysis.
 Your comments forced me to take a look at the FB opportunity through a different lense.
 And, I'm glad that I did.
 Happy Thanksgiving.